 When to Buy Commercial

-If you have the space and climate to grow loofahs, do it.
+- If you can grow: Do it.
 The quality difference is remarkable, the cost savings add up quickly, and there's immense satisfaction in growing your own bath products.
-Start with our complete growing guide to get started.
+Start with our complete growing guide.

-For those who can't grow their own, seek out unbleached, organic commercial options and replace them every 3-4 weeks for hygiene.
+- If you can't grow: Seek out unbleached, organic commercial options and replace them every 3-4 weeks for hygiene.
+Look for suppliers who prioritize quality over appearance.